Umuzi-org/tech-department/content/department-processes/cohort_standups/_index.md

 ## Before standup, the facilitator will

-- check the calanders and make sure they are familiar with upcoming events and deadlines
+- check the calenders and make sure they are familiar with upcoming events and deadlines
 - check slack in case there are any important messages that should be conveyed to their groups.
 Eg: "only half the C23Zs have submitted their rocket-surgery assignments"

 ## During standup, the facilitator will